stephenCarmody/stephenCarmody.github.io/_posts/2025-03-16-vector-databases.md

 - **Reindexing**: As new vectors are added, the index structure needs updating.
 While methods like IVF allow for incremental updates by assigning vectors to existing clusters, this can lead to degraded performance over time as the original clustering becomes less optimal.

-- **Memory Usage**: High-dimensional vectors consume significant memory - even modest datasets (1M vectors) can require several GBs.
+- **Memory Usage**: High-dimensional vectors consume significant memory.
+Even modest datasets (1M vectors) can require several GBs.
 Techniques like Product Quantization and dimensionality reduction help, but involve trade-offs between memory efficiency and search accuracy.

 - **Filtering**: Combining traditional database filtering (e.g., metadata queries) with vector similarity search is challenging.
 The index structures optimized for vector search don't naturally support these additional constraints.